-M.A. students are not required to participate in the CM seminar program, but they are encouraged to attend both of the following required weekly seminars for the Ph.D. students:
+M.S. students are not required to participate in the CM seminar program, but they are encouraged to register for BI 583/584 and attend both of the following required weekly seminars for the Ph.D. students:

-- Mondays at approximately 12:00pm, Biology Departmental Seminar Series (Outside speakers for Biology and MCBB). - Fridays at 12:00pm, CM/MCBB Student Seminar Series.
+- Mondays at approximately 12:20pm, Biology Departmental Seminar Series (Outside speakers for Biology and MCBB). - Fridays at 12:20pm, CM/MCBB Student Seminar Series.